Rurouni/MassiveOnlineUniversalServerEngine/README.md

 	+ Unity3d: uses custom Future class and targets .Net 3.5 as Task is not available under Unity
 + High level dispatching core working on top of any transport library (you need only to implement 2 interfaces)
 	+ Photon and RakNet and Lidgren already supported
-+ Nodes discover each other and join into cluster via Isis2
++ Nodes discover each other and join into cluster via INodeCoordinator (default one uses Isis2)
 	+ cluster view is same across all nodes and is delivered via virtual synchrony epochs
-+ Actors are automatically distributed across nodes
++ Actors are automatically distributed and managed across nodes via IActorCoordinator for each group of actors (default one uses Isis2)
 + Actors location is transparent as they are accessed via contracts defined in protocol
 	+ Single node server ensures max performance as local actors are communicating directly without network